-Food -- one of the simplest pleasures in life.
-A good meal could change the course of an entire day, so why wouldn't you want to share that joy with your pooch?
-Well, as luck would have it, many of our favorite flavors come from foods that are bad for dogs, meaning that sharing that last scrumptious bite might be less generous than you think.
+Food is one of the best pleasures in life.
+A good meal could change an entire day, so is it reasonable for you to share that joy with your pooch?
+As luck would have it, many of our favorite delicious foods are bad for dogs.
+Sharing that food won’t be much generous of you.

-Before you scoop those last couple morsels into your pup's dish, check out this list of foods to know what should be avoided when it comes to splitting dishes with our furry friends.
+It is advisable to feed your pup only dog food.
+So you must ensure enough dog food storage shopped from the best dog food brands.
+However, in extreme situations, if you wish to share human food before you scoop those last couple of morsels into your pup's dish, check out this list of foods to know what should be avoided when splitting dishes with our furry friends.

-Chocolate is no good for dogs mainly because of the chemical theobromine, an alkaloid in chocolate that dogs are not able to metabolize, resulting in potentially major complications, such as seizures, heart attacks, vomiting, diarrhea, and even death.
-While chocolate is dangerous to both cats and dogs, cats generally do not have a taste for chocolate, while dogs may develop a taste for sweets, making the risk for chocolate poisoning higher.
+Chocolate is not suitable for dogs mainly because of the chemical theobromine, an alkaloid in chocolate that dogs cannot metabolize, resulting in potentially significant complications, such as seizures, heart attacks, vomiting, diarrhea, and even death.
+While chocolate is dangerous to cats and dogs, cats generally do not have a taste for chocolate.
+In contrast, dogs may develop a taste for sweets, making the risk for chocolate poisoning higher.

 Garlic, Onions, Shallots, Scallions

-All of these delicious dish enhancers are quite dangerous to dogs, since every relative of the onion contains sulfoxides and disulfides, which are chemicals that are extremely poisonous to dogs, and can result in anemia.
-This includes any form of these foods too: raw, cooked, or powdered.
+These delicious dish enhancers are dangerous to dogs since every relative of the onion contains sulfoxides and disulfides, chemicals highly poisonous to dogs and can result in anemia.
+This includes any form of these foods, too: raw, cooked, or powdered.
 Symptoms of onion poisoning are pale gums and a lack of energy due to a reduced amount of red blood cells.

 Gum and Toothpaste

-A key ingredient in gum and toothpaste (as well as many foods designed for diabetic patients), xylitol is a sugar-free sweetener, and can be quite serious if ingested by your dog, often resulting in liver failure.
+A key ingredient in gum, toothpaste (and many foods designed for diabetic patients), xylitol is a sugar-free sweetener.
+It can be severe if your dog ingests, resulting in liver failure.
 Symptoms of xylitol poisoning are lethargy, low blood sugar, vomiting, seizures, jaundice, coma, and possibly death.
-Should you suspect that your dog has ingested anything with xylitol, get them to the vet immediately, as the reaction can set in within 10 minutes.
+If you suspect your dog has ingested anything with xylitol, get them to the vet immediately, as the reaction can occur within 10 minutes.

-Dogs are not able to metabolize alcohol as well as people, which means that they are much more susceptible to alcohol poisoning.
-While the symptoms of alcohol poisoning in dogs is much the same as it is in people (drooling, vomiting, dry heaving, coma, death), it takes substantially less to put them over the edge; so much so that even the consumption of a rum cake or unbaked dough with yeast in it can send your dog reeling.
-Since the effects set in quickly, if you have reason to believe that your dog got into the sauce, get them to the vet.
+Dogs cannot metabolize alcohol as well as people, so they are much more susceptible to alcohol poisoning.
+While the symptoms of alcohol poisoning in dogs are much the same as it is in people (drooling, vomiting, dry heaving, coma, death), it takes substantially less to put them over the edge; so much so that even the consumption of a rum cake or unbaked dough with yeast in it can send your dog reeling.
+Since the effects set in quickly if you have reason to believe that your dog got into the sauce, get them to the vet.

 Raisins and Grapes

-Strangely enough, the actual cause for why grape-based foods affect dogs is unknown, but the fact of the matter is that dogs that eat them end up rueing that decision.
+Strangely enough, the actual cause for why grape-based foods affect dogs is unknown, but the fact is that dogs that eat them end up rueing that decision.
 Occasionally resulting in acute kidney disease, eating enough grapes or raising can cause lethargy, vomiting, diarrhea, and dehydration.

-While not as lethal as the other entries on this list, macadamia nuts can cause your dog a considerable amount of pain, often resulting in weakness in the rear legs, pain, tremors, and a low grade fever.
-Luckily, the symptoms of this condition will pass, usually within 48 hours, and your dog will be up and walking around like nothing happened.
+While not as lethal as the other entries on this list, macadamia nuts can cause your dog considerable pain, often resulting in weakness in the rear legs, pain, tremors, and a low-grade fever.
+Luckily, the symptoms of this condition will pass, usually within 48 hours, and your dog will be up and walking around as if nothing happened.